xENWewho/AltHub-Store/README.md

-# 📱 PROYECTO787 📱
+# 📱 AltHub-Store 📱

-Welcome to **PROYECTO787** !
+Welcome to **AltHub-Store** !
 Here, you’ll find a curated selection of tweaked iOS apps that offer enhanced features and improved functionality over the original versions.

 ---